 Every year, Macalester brings in world-class speakers.
-Listen to a debate about peace in the Middle East, moderated by George Mitchell.
-Hear Toni Morrison talk about her work, Tom Friedman on the global economy, former Vice President Walter Mondale on politics.
-Spike Lee, Kofi Annan and Paul Farmer are just a few other recent speakers.
+Listen to a debate about peace in the Middle East, moderated by George Mitchell, hear Toni Morrison talk about her work, Tom Friedman on the global economy, or former Vice President Walter Mondale on politics.

 3. Take a stroll down by the Mississippi River

 Macalester is located just a mile from the Mississippi River.
 Walk along the river or watch the sunset over the Minneapolis skyline.
 You can drive a few hours to Northern Minnesota and straddle the Mississippi at its narrow source in Itasca State Park.

 4. Sip some bubble tea at Sencha Tea Bar